Accurx/reliable-downloader/README.md

 As in the example here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Ranges, the http header "Accept Ranges" will be set to "Bytes" if the CDN supports partial content.

 A test project is included (with Nunit added though can be swapped for XUnit) if Unit tests are wanted.
-There is also a Program Main function which has a real accuRx url (which DOES support partial content) and an example of a file path so that the code can be tested for real.
+There is also a Program Main function which has a real Accurx url (which DOES support partial content) and an example of a file path so that the code can be tested for real.

 Optional extension tasks are: